GrakePch/sc-action-maps/README.md

 ## Icon sources

-Icons under the directory **src/assets/icons/_mdi** are from [Material Design Icons](https://pictogrammers.com/library/mdi/).
+Icons under the directory **src/assets/icons/_mdi/** are from [Material Design Icons](https://pictogrammers.com/library/mdi/).
 Those icons are covered by Apache License 2.0.
 Some of the file names are changed.

-Icons under the directory **src/assets/icons/_primitives** are created and owned by Cloud Imperium Games (CIG). [[Link]](https://robertsspaceindustries.com/pledge/ships/gladius/Gladius#holo-viewer) Icons under other directories may use elements from icons created and owned by CIG.
+Icons under the directory **src/assets/icons/_primitives/** are created and owned by Cloud Imperium Games (CIG). [[Link]](https://robertsspaceindustries.com/pledge/ships/gladius/Gladius#holo-viewer) Icons under other directories may use elements from icons created and owned by CIG.
 Those icons should not be used for profit.

-Other icons are original works, which are covered by CC BY-NC-SA.
+Other icons under the directory **src/assets/icons/** are original works, which are covered by CC BY-NC-SA.